kimkilser/DT78-App-Android/README.md

 #### Implemented

 * Notifications upto 120 characters to the watch
-* Call & SMS listener (requires Contacts, Phone & SMS permission)
+* Call & SMS listener (requires Contacts, Phone & SMS permission) for Android 8 and below
 * Watch battery percentage on the ongoing notification
-* Find phone feature rings and locks phone then sends Phone battery percentage as notification to the watch (requires Device Admin permission)
+* Find phone feature rings and locks phone(requires Device Admin permission) then sends Phone battery percentage as notification to the watch

 #### Apk Installation